This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 1 ⅓ cup ketchup
+- 1 1/3 cup ketchup

-- ¾ cup brown sugar
+- 3/4 cup brown sugar

-- ¼ cup molasses
+- 1/4 cup molasses

-- 2 tablespoons EACH: Worcestershire sauce AND apple cider vinegar
+- 2 tablespoons apple cider vinegar

-- 1 tablespoon EACH: dry mustard powder AND smoked paprika
+- 1 tablespoon dry mustard powder

 - 2 teaspoons cornstarch

-- 1 teaspoon EACH: garlic powder, salt AND hot sauce (any kind you like)
+- 1 teaspoon hot sauce any kind

-- ½ teaspoon EACH: black pepper AND onion powder
+- 1/2 teaspoon black pepper

-- ¼ teaspoon cayenne pepper, optional
+- 1/4 teaspoon cayenne pepper optional

 Instructions

-- COMBINE: Add ⅓ cup water along with all the ingredients listed to a saucepan and whisk until smooth.
+- COMBINE: Add 1/3 cup water along with all the ingredients listed to a saucepan and whisk until smooth.
 When all the lumps have been worked out, bring to a boil over medium-high heat.

 - SIMMER: When it starts bubbling, lower the heat so it just simmers and allow it to cook for 5-7 minutes until it thickens.
 Keep in mind the sauce will thicken even further as it cools so you don’t want to cook it too much longer than that.

-- SERVE: brush on meats or poultry when grilling, as a sauce for pizza, or as a base for dips and dressings!
+- SERVE: Brush on meats or poultry when grilling, as a sauce for pizza, or as a base for dips and dressings!

 Notes